chrisLaflamme/first-rails-app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+TODO: Document what is necessary to do to get the application up and running.

-Things you may want to cover:
+Also, don't forget to list prerequisites.

+Things I should consider adding:

 * Ruby version